LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_3.md

 * `rules:`{{}}: This is the start of the rules section, this is where you can define our own DSL rules.

-* `and|or:`{{}}: This is the start of the rule, it is required to state the modifier for each rules.
+* `- and|or:`{{}}: This is the start of the rule, it is required to state the modifier for each rules.
 This is the logical operator that will be used to evaluate the rules.
 In this case, we are using `and`{{}} which means that all conditions must be met for the rule to match.

 [You can read more on SecLang chain rules](https://coraza.io/docs/seclang/actions/#chain)